TIPS & IDEAS FOR PARENTS, TEACHERS AND GROUP LEADERS

 Invent musical “instruments” from (safe) items found around the house.

 Dance with your children – to your singing, or audio recordings.
-There’s lots of traditional songs to dance with – “Here we go round the Mulberry Bush”, “Ring a Rosy”, “Hokey Pokey” etc.
+There are lots of traditional songs to dance with – “Here we go round the Mulberry Bush”, “Ring a Rosy”, “Hokey Pokey” etc. Our song “The Alphabet Dance” is an action dance that’s super fun to do with children – it moves pretty fast and after a couple of times the children will know what comes next but help them out the first time by doing the actions with them!

 Watch the song videos with your children and talk about what you see or saw.
 There’s lots of learning opportunities with our videos and books which have been very carefully thought out – look for shapes, sound effects, funny moments, subtleties in the images, etc.